EXCLUSIVE-Biden considers giving refiners relief from U.S. biofuel laws, sources say

 The credits, known as RINs, are currently at their highest price in the program's 13-year history, and refiners have said the policy threatens to bankrupt fuel makers already slammed by sinking demand during the pandemic.

-Biofuel advocates counter that fuel makers should have invested in biofuel blending facilities years ago and can pass through added costs for buying credits to consumers at the pumps.
+Biofuel advocates counter that fuel makers should have invested in biofuel blending facilities years ago and can pass through added costs for buying credits.

-Renewable fuel credits were offered lower on Friday morning after the news.
-Credits RIN-D6-US were offered at $1.95 each, after trading at $2.00 on Thursday, traders said. [nL2N2NT0XT]
+Renewable fuel credits traded down 15% on Friday morning after the news.
+Credits RIN-D6-US traded at $1.70 each, down from $2.00 on Thursday, traders said.
+Prices later traded at $1.85 each.

 Democratic senators Chris Coons and Tom Carper of Delaware have held at least two discussions in recent weeks with Michael Regan, head of the U.S. Environmental Protection Agency, to discuss providing relief for refiners, according to the three sources.